User Namespaces & Fakeroot

 automatically ensure that generated subuid/subgid ranges are an

 root user, or via

-singularity config fakeroot as the
+apptainer config fakeroot, as the

-subuid/subgid mappings.
-You can also
+--remove user subuid/subgid mappings.
+You can

 arrangements to synchronize